NoobTW/WebAuthn/server/README.md

 // sendToFrontend(credentialOpt)
 ```

-## login
+### login

-Generate assertion with given user authenticators.
-This will be send to frontend for signature.
+Generates assertion given `user.authenticators`.
+This will be sent to the frontend for signature.

 You should
-- save the `assertion.challenge` to `verify` to prevent replay attacks.
+- save the `assertion.challenge` and use `verify` for preventing replay attacks.
-- set the Relying Party ID (`rpid`), usually it'll be your domain.
-Default value is 'localhost';
+- set the Relying Party ID (`rpid`).
+It will usually be your domain.
+Default value is 'localhost'.

 ```javascript
 const user = await User.find({ name: 'NoobTW' });